egor7/blog-1/csv/csv.md

 q) save `t.csv
 ```

-If you would like to chose a different name e.g. `output.csv` then use [.h.cd](https://code.kx.com/q/ref/doth/#hcd-csv-from-data)
+If you would like to chose a different name e.g. `output.csv` then use construct `0:` for saving text and the monadic [.h.cd](https://code.kx.com/q/ref/doth/#hcd-csv-from-data) for converting a kdb+ table to a list of strings

 ```
 q) `output.csv 0: .h.cd t